oknozor/toml-bombadil/CONTRIBUTING.md

     We will be happy to provide guidance and respond to your questions.
     You might want to pick a tagged [good first issue](https://github.com/oknozor/toml-bombadil/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

+- **Write bats tests** :
+  If you have spotted a bug, a great way to help us improve toml bombadil is to write a [bats](https://bats-core.readthedocs.io/en/latest/) test to reproduce it, see [HOWTO](bats-test/HOWTO.md) for more info.

 - **Suggesting new features** :

     You have an idea for a new feature ?
 You are welcome to open a [feature request](https://github.com/oknozor/toml-bombadil/issues/new?assignees=oknozor&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D)